-Ads depicting women ‘painted over’ after Taliban enter Kabul
+Ads depicting women ‘painted over’ after Taliban enters Kabul

 Man seen covering images of women in wedding dresses outside beauty salon despite claim militant group ‘will respect rights of women’

-Adverts of women wearing wedding dresses appear to have been painted over in Kabul after Taliban fighters entered the Afghanistan capital.
+Adverts of women wearing wedding dresses appear to have been painted over in Kabul after Taliban fighters entered Afghanistan’s capital.

 A man can be seen using a roller and white paint to cover up the large images outside a building in a photograph posted on Twitter by an Afghan journalist on Sunday.